athomasq/athomasq.github.io/navigation/about.md

 * Discipline doesn't restrict your choices, it expands them.
 * Excellence is a habit, and should be cultivated as such.
 * Action produces information.
+* Compete with yourself.
+* Do work that only you can do.
 * Be unfailingly kind, even when -- especially when! -- it's hard.
     - But recognize that kindness isn't the same as niceness.
 * Character is grace under pressure.